Blackoutxo/Personal-website/README.md

 ### Original readme featured "This is a website made by me for me, looked kinda cute might delete later."

 ### Thank you for reading!

+### P.S The burger menu for smaller devices will be added later on.